jpzrdev/ToDoApi-DDD/README.md

 - ASP.NET Core: Provides the framework for building the API and handling HTTP requests.
 - Newtonsoft.Json: Used for JSON serialization and deserialization.
 - Microsoft.Extensions.DependencyInjection: Used for dependency injection and managing dependencies between components.
+- Mapster: For map responses.
+- FluentValidations: For request validations.

 ## Getting Started